Saf-ari/Larry-s-game/README.md

   To fire, player one uses F, and player two uses M

   The spaceships should move relatively fast, faster than the aliens for sure.
-Within the span of 1 second,the player should be able to move from the left border to the right border of the screen.
+Within the span of 1 second, the player should be able to move from the left border to the right border of the screen.

   The firing rate, at first, shouldn’t be that great – 2 bullets/second.